Package Managers \`a la Carte: A Formal Model of Dependency Resolution: The Package Calculus

 At the other end, in ecosystems like OCaml, any API change is potentially breaking due to features such as module inclusion, where a package's API is implicitly dependent on the APIs of its dependees.
 There is no meaningful distinction between major and minor versions, making semantic versioning inapplicable and MVS unviable.
-Under MVS, opam devolves into singular dependencies~(\S\ref{sec:extensions:singular-dependencies}), as packages are unable to express compatibility with multiple major versions.
-For this reason, opam specifies no upper bounds by default, relying on extensive reverse dependency checking of new package releases to verify type-level API compatibility.
+Were opam to adopt MVS, it would be unable to express compatibility with multiple major versions, and so could depend on only single, exact versions.
+For this reason, opam specifies no upper bounds by default; instead, when a new release is proposed, the opam-repository continuous integration (CI) builds and tests all packages that depend on it (its reverse dependencies), and failures result in a retroactive upper bound on the new release~\cite{ocamllabs-year}.

+Semantic versioning is a useful heuristic but not a substitute for expressive version constraints.
+Regardless of ecosystem, versioning is determined by the dependee, but incompatibility is a property of the dependency relation; one dependency's compatible change is another's breaking change.

-Nix sidesteps the spectrum entirely by treating every name-version pair as a distinct package and requiring the exact version of a dependee to be specified.
-Derivations are parameterised by their dependencies in the Nix DSL, so version selection is performed manually by the packager rather than by a constraint solver.
-In the Nixpkgs package repository, typically only one version of a package is included at a time, and breakages are often due to incompatibilities introduced by updates.
+Nix sidesteps the spectrum by treating every name-version pair as a distinct package and requiring the exact version of a dependee to be specified -- singular dependencies~(Appendix~\ref{appendix.singular-dependencies}).
+Derivations are parameterised by their dependencies in the Nix DSL, so resolution is performed manually rather than by a constraint solver.
+In the Nixpkgs package repository, typically one version of a package name is included at a time, and breakages are often due to incompatibilities introduced by updates.

-We can formalise the approaches underlying this spectrum as two independent ways to reduce the complexity of resolution: \begin{enumerate} \item \textbf{Restrict version constraints to lower bounds.} With a total ordering $\leq_v$ of versions (Definition~\ref{def:version-ordering}), we redefine a dependency relation to only have a minimum bound, with a dependency as $p \Delta_{\min} (n, v)$ where $p \in P$, $n \in N$, $v \in V$, and $v$ is the minimum bound.
-We replace the dependency closure condition (Definition~\ref{def:calculus:resolution:dependency-closure}) with,
+We can formalise the approaches underlying this spectrum~\cite{cox2016versionsat} as two independent ways to reduce the complexity of resolution: \begin{enumerate} \item \textbf{Restrict version constraints to lower bounds.} With a total ordering $\leq_v$ of versions (Def.~\ref{def.version-ordering}), we redefine a dependency relation to only have a minimum bound, with a dependency as $p \Delta_{\min} (n, v)$ where $p \in N \times V$, $n \in N$, $v \in V$, and $v$ is the minimum bound.
+We replace the dependency closure condition (Def.~\ref{def.calculus.resolution.dependency-closure}) with